stcorp/harp/doc/index.rst

 The main goal of HARP is to assist in the inter-comparison of data sets.
-By appropriately chaining calls to HARP command line tools one can pre-process satellite and correlative data such that the two datasets that need to be compared end up having the same temporal/spatial grid, same data format/structure, and same physical unit.
+By appropriately chaining calls to HARP command line tools one can pre-process data sets such that two datasets that need to be compared end up having the same temporal/spatial grid, same data format/structure, and same physical unit.
 At the end of the toolchain you will have a set of data files that can be directly compared in e.g. Python, IDL or MATLAB.

-In order for the HARP command line tools to handle each others output the toolkit uses a its own :ref:`data format conventions <data-formats>` for intermediate files.
+In order for the HARP command line tools to handle each others output the toolkit uses its own :ref:`data format conventions <data-formats>` for intermediate files.
 The use of this harmonized formatting means that satellite products need to be converted first to HARP compliant files.
-Once in this format, further processing can take place.
+Once in this format, further processing can be performed.

 .. _data-formats: